W-symmetry, topological vertex and affine Yangian: representations

 which holds for any $\Lambda_{\pm}$ in (the closure of) the positive Weyl chamber, the sum over Weyl reflections in the numerator has an expansion $1 + \mathcal{O}(q)$.
 The same is clearly true for the denominator so we are thus lead to define

-as a (rescaled) character of irreducible completely degenerate $\mathcal{W}_{1+\infty}$\footnote{A careful reader notices that we reintroduced the $\mathfrak{u}(1)$ factor of $\mathcal{W}_{1+\infty}$ compared to $\mathcal{W}_{\infty}$ considered previously by shifting $N-1 \to N$ in the exponent of the denominator.} representation for generic values of $\lambda$-parameters (in particular at generic value of central charge).
+as a (rescaled) character of the irreducible completely degenerate $\mathcal{W}_{1+\infty}$\footnote{A careful reader notices that we reintroduced the $\mathfrak{u}(1)$ factor of $\mathcal{W}_{1+\infty}$ compared to $\mathcal{W}_{\infty}$ considered previously by shifting $N-1 \to N$ in the exponent of the denominator.} representation $(\Lambda_+,\Lambda_-)$ for generic values of $\lambda$-parameters (in particular at generic value of the central charge).
 As discussed above, the limit above is well-defined (both algebraically and analytically).
-It is useful to split it into two parts,
+It is useful to factorize it into two parts,

 Using the Weyl denominator formula

 (the sum runs over the positive roots) which in our case reduces to